foxx3r/scalar_multiplication/README.md

 # scalar_multiplication
-That's my resolution to the scalar multiplication's challenge in Prolog
+That's my resolution for the scalar multiplication's challenge in Prolog

 Examples: